CarelessInternet/Ticketer/privacy_policy.md

 As of right now, Ticketer collects/creates the following data on success and requested through a command:

 - Ticketing Config Commands:
-  - Channel(s) ID (optional specified support channel and logs channel)
+  - Channel(s) ID (optional specified support channel, logs channel, or support category channel)
   - True/False for whether or not the reply should be shown or hidden (Reply Embeds)
 - Ticket `delete` Command:
   - If ticket logs are toggled on, all of the messages' content and respective authors in the ticket are sent to [Pastebin](https://pastebin.com) and saved for 7 days before being automatically deleted.
 Only users who have access to the logs channel get to view the link and see the content for themselves